BurntSushi/goim/README.md

 Database (IMDb)](http://www.imdb.com).
 Goim automatically downloads IMDb's data [in plain text format](http://www.imdb.com/interfaces) and loads it into a relational database.
-Goim can then interact with the data in the database in various ways, including general purpose searching, fuzzy matching, naming TV series episode files, etc.
+Goim can then interact with the data in the database in various ways, including general purpose searching, naming TV series episode files, etc.

 Goim currently supports both SQLite and PostgreSQL.
 By default, it uses SQLite.